anthonyec/website/_work/conference.md

 I chose the devices based on what was the best selling on Amazon.
 This is because the best selling devices are usually the best for value, and are not high-end phones.
 They tend more towards lower mid range devices.
 We got 1 device for each OS as well as using our own phone to test some high-end phones (we all have fancy phones in the office).

-<video src="videos/slider.mp4" autoplay loop class="video-window"></video>
+<video src="videos/slider.mp4" muted playsinline loop autoplay class="video-window"></video>
 *Example of the slider question.*

-<video src="videos/multiple.mp4" autoplay loop class="video-window"></video>
+<video src="videos/multiple.mp4" muted playsinline loop autoplay class="video-window"></video>
 *Example of the multple answers question.*

-<video src="videos/admin_screen.mp4" autoplay loop class="video-window"></video>
+<video src="videos/admin_screen.mp4" muted playsinline loop autoplay class="video-window"></video>
 *Admin panel.*

 Surprising Blackberry 10 wasn't the hardest device to develop for being that it uses WebKit.
 It was actually Windows Phones.

 ![Five identical MacBook Pros lined up in a row on a desk](images/IMG_20151107_121704_web.jpg)

 For the first conference, there were five different screens to show the visualisation.
 We rented five MacBook Pros and installed Apache, PHP and Chrome.
 I quickly put together a package of files that includes a shell script to install and setup the machines automatically.
 This was needed because we were still making changes to the code base and needed a way to setup the machines relatively quickly often.

 ## Late night fixes